 "Leah’s cynical and socially awkward but also confident in herself.
 She’s unapologetically fat.
 She’s a talented artist and a ripper on the drums.
-She’s also fierce when called for.
-When a white friend implies that their classmate Abby Suso only got accepted to her college because she is black, Leah, also white, calls out her bias directly (Abby is not present for this conversation), sparking a nuanced subplot on racism and white allyship....
+She’s also fierce when called for....
 A subversive take on the coming-of-age romance that will leave readers feeling like witnesses to a very special moment in Leah’s life and filled with gratitude for sharing it." — Kirkus Reviews

 |Recommended Age||14 and up|